 - Serves 6

 Reduce the heat to medium and simmer until the sauce is slightly thickened and maybe even a little glossy, 10 to 20 minutes.
-Strain the sauce into a bowl and set aside or cover and refrigerate until ready to use.
+Strain the sauce into a bowl and place to the side or cover and refrigerate until later.

-- 2. Meanwhile, pat the chicken dry with paper towels.
+Meanwhile, pat the chicken dry with paper towels.
 Unfold the thighs and, using a sharp knife, slice each thigh into strips about 2 inches long and 1/2 inch thick.
 You should have about 72 strips, although the size and number of strips will depend on the size of thighs.
 (We’ve noticed that thighs on chickens tend to vary almost as widely as those on people, so if you end up with more or fewer strips, don’t worry.)

-- 3. Prepare a charcoal or gas grill for direct grilling over high heat.
+Prepare a charcoal or gas grill for direct grilling over high heat.
 Brush and oil the grill grate.

 Arrange the skewers on a platter.
 Brush or drizzle the chicken skewers with some of the honey sauce.
 Pass the remaining sauce on the side for drizzling and dipping at the table.
 Originally published July 19, 2011.